Each credit issuer has their respective core points system, and in this post, we're going to focus on American Express Membership Rewards (MR) points.

 Earn a 20% bonus when you make 20+ transactions (less any returns) per billing cycle.

-- Earn 3x for flights booked directly with airlines
+Earn 3x for flights booked directly with airlines or on amextravel.com

-The Amex PRG also gives you $100 airline incidental fee each year and access to the American Express Fine Hotels and Resorts Collection.
+The Amex Gold Card also gives you $100 airline incidental fee each year and access to the American Express Fine Hotels and Resorts Collection.

 The Amex Platinum card also gives you a $200 airline incidental credit each membership year, $100 Global Entry/TSA PreCheck credit, and airport lounge access (Centurion lounge, Priority Pass, Delta).
 See if the Amex Platinum is worth it for you in this post.